SERVICE DOG TRAINING

 Please note that we do not train brachycephalic dogs (French Bulldogs, Pugs, etc.) or toy breeds for scent-based work.

-Service dogs are not to be confused with therapy dogs or emotional support dogs.
-Therapy Dogs are dogs who go with their owners as volunteers to provide comfort or company to people in settings such as nursing homes, hospitals, etc. Emotional Support Dogs provide comfort and support to owners with anxiety-related issues, but have not been recognized as service dogs by the ADA since the late 2000's because they are not trained to perform specialized tasks to assist their handler.
+--Emotional Support Dogs provide comfort and support to owners with anxiety-related issues, but have not been recognized as service dogs by the ADA since the late 2000's because they are not trained to perform specialized tasks to assist their handler.
 However, the Fair Housing Act does still recognize Emotional Support Dogs.
 As of December 2020, Emotional Support Animals are no longer recognized by the Air Carrier Access Act.
-We do not train for emotional support.

 The AKC also has a very thorough explanation of the difference between service, therapy and emotional support dogs.